Sign In / Sign Out

 - Colleges and Schools

 - Map and Locations

-Arizona State University's School of Life Sciences offers a unique Master’s of Science degree in Plant Biology and Conservation.
-This degree program, offered in collaboration with Desert Botanical Garden, addresses a growing need for plant conservation biologists in academic institutions, government agencies and non-governmental organizations.
+This degree was established in 2014 in collaboration with Desert Botanical Garden.
+It addresses a growing need for plant conservation biologists in academic institutions, government agencies and non-government organizations.

 Note: Your application is evaluated based on your entire application package.